cloudutsukpilot/sakharams.github.io/_posts/cloud/azure/compute/serverless/azure_functions/2024-11-12-azure-functions.md

 ### Azure Function Benefits
 1. `Simplified Programming Model`
-    - Easily run small pieces of code in clooud.
+    - Easily run small pieces of code in cloud.
     - Eliminate bolier plate code
 2. `Choice of Language`
     - Use it to run code in different programming languages